Nexenta/edgex_pyconnector/README.md

 - Command line access to s3 web services using edgex access
 - edgex_access is the Python class used by s3edgex

-### Prerequisites

-Make sure you have Python3 installed.
-Please check the requirement.txt for a list of Python packages that should be pre-installed before edgex_access and s3edgex can be used.

 ## Installing and Getting Started